-Legend has it that an enchanted kingdom once existed at the summit of Mont Blanc, governed by a fairy (the “Déesse Blanche”).
+Legend has it that an enchanted kingdom once existed at the summit, governed by a fairy (the “Déesse Blanche”).
 From the top of her verdant kingdom, she worked on the destiny of the inhabitants living down in the valley of Chamonix.

 However, until the mid-1700s, nobody, even local people, dared approach the summit, or even the glaciers.
 They were considered to be a land inhabited by demons where witches and sorcerers used to dance to the sound of instruments.